 Ram (Ramki) is a networking veteran with several patents and has played a key role in several companies like Cisco Systems, Extreme Networks and successful networking startups like Riverstone Networks.
 At Brocade, as Director of Architecture and part of the Office of the CTO, Ramki is at the epicenter of driving innovation, standardization and open source projects across all Brocade DC products.
-His current focus is on SDN/NFV middleware applications and making...
+His current...
 Read More →

 Yathiraj Udupi is an active Openstacker with interests in the OpenStack projects such as Nova, Ceilometer, and Savanna.
 He has been driving the effort in Nova to provide smarter ways to optimize resource placement.
 He works in the Cloud CTO's organization at Cisco Systems Inc, where he is looking at optimizing Big Data infrastructures on OpenStack.
-Yathiraj Udupi received his PhD in Computer Science from North Carolina State University where his research interests included Multiagent systems...
+Yathiraj Udupi received his PhD in Computer Science from North Carolina State University where...
 Read More →

 Thursday May 15, 2014 2:20pm - 3:00pm

 Attendance numbers do not account for private attendees.
 Get there early!